 Fast forward to the age of the internet.
 Today “Spam” is the moniker of all those pesky unwanted emails, phone calls, twitters and tweets we receive.
 We view them with a groan, right before we hit the “delete” button.
 My cell phone settings filter spam by providing a “Spam Alert” notice whenever one comes in.
 Nice feature!
 (But they still leave a dang voicemail letting me know my vehicle warranty has expired)

 I have a website which is a platform for my writing. (namwarstory.com) I also use it to promote Veterans events and causes.
-I have been fortunate that the website is very popular, averaging around forty-thousand hits a month.
+I have been fortunate that the website is very popular, averaging around fifty-thousand hits a month or more.
 My blogs have been most popular and I have a large following who check in and out every day.

 But my website also gets it’s share of that nasty old Spam!
 On any given day, ten to fifteen percent of my website messages are Spam.
 And that Spam comes in many forms.
 One of the most frequent this past year has been Covid scam offerings.
 And cryptocurrency get rich quick schemes of one kind or another come in pretty often.